TheJoeJoe/JosephHurJournal/README.md

 Made a pie graph which shows the amount of the total population which is alive, dead, and infected.
 Made a win and lose condition depending on the infected population.
 What to do tomorrow-
 Keep working on the cure screen.

+Day 24(6/7/17):
+Tried to make a way to pause the sleeper class.
+When the user isnt looking at the home screen, but at the cure screen, the game should temporarily stop.
+What to do tomorrow- get the sleeper class to succesfully pause and resume on command.